o3de/o3de.org/content/docs/user-guide/testing/getting-started/_index.md

 ### Registering a new Python test

 Registering a Python-based test is simpler than registering a C++ test.
-However, it still requires that you define the C++ library that you want to test, which is likely already completed before designing integration tests.
+However, it still requires that you define the C++ library that you want to test, which you've likely already completed before designing integration tests.
 The steps below assume the production library is already defined.
-You can read more about defining production code in [Getting Started with the CMake Build System](/docs/user-guide/build/).
+You can read more about defining production code in the [Build](/docs/user-guide/build/) section.

 #### Step 1: Register a PyTest target